bids-standard/bids-starter-kit/src/tutorials/pet.md

 Now you already have the converter installed and can go ahead and convert your first dataset!

-In this example, I am converting an image in DICOM format.
-It should be noted that pypet2bids  contains several different tools and is itself a part of the larger PET library PET2BIDS, the specific tool I will be using for the following DICOM conversion is dcm2niix4pet.
+In this example, we are converting an image in DICOM format.
+It should be noted that pypet2bids  contains several different tools and is itself a part of the larger PET library PET2BIDS, the specific tool we will be using for the following DICOM conversion is `dcm2niix4pet`.

-You just need to point dcm2niix4pet to the folder where your data resides, *dcmfolder*, and the folder where you want to output the PET BIDS formatted dataset, *mynewfolder*:
+You just need to point dcm2niix4pet to:
+- the folder where your data resides, `dcmfolder`, and
+- the folder where you want to output the PET BIDS formatted dataset, `mynewfolder`.

 ```bash
 dcm2niix4pet dcmfolder -d mynewfolder
 ```

-Note, dcm2niix4pet will do it's best to extract as much information about radiological and blood data from the DICOM files in the dcmfolder.
+Note, `dcm2niix4pet` will do its best to extract as much information about radiological and blood data from the DICOM files in the `dcmfolder`.
 However, dcm2niix4pet can't find information if it isn't there, hence it will often be up to you the user to provide some missing information at the time of conversion.

 Additional information can be provided via the command line with the `--kwargs` argument in the form of key=pair values.
 For an idea of what this looks like see below: